 That was the way people protected themselves against the disease back then.
 Inoculation involved deliberately infecting a person with smallpox so that he could suffer a mild case of it.
 That would stimulate his immune system to avoid infection later.
 Holyoke took careful notes on the procedure.
 He survived, and went back to Salem where he inoculated 600 people.
 Two died, but many more probably would have had he not inoculated them.

 Over the course of a long and illustrious career, Holyoke would travel about 1.5 million miles, make 250,000 house calls and train 35 apprentices.
 His medical prowess, however, did not prevent him from suffering a number of premature deaths in his own family.

 He was born in Marblehead, Mass. in August 1, 1728, son of Margaret Appleton Holyoke and the Rev. Edward Holyoke, ninth president of Harvard.
 His father got himself inoculated in 1721 and survived.

-Edward Augustus Holyoke was born in Marblehead, Mass. in August 1, 1728.
-He briefly taught school in Lexington and Roxbury before he found his true vocation, medicine.
+Edward Augustus Holyoke graduated from Harvard in 1746 and briefly taught school in Lexington and Roxbury.
+Then he found his true vocation, medicine.
 He apprenticed himself to a physician in Ipswich, Col. Thomas Perry, and opened his own practice in Salem in 1749.

+As a physician, a major outbreak of smallpox was one of Holyoke’s greatest fears.
 Smallpox killed as many as 30 percent of its victims, and survivors could be left blinded and scarred.
-When an outbreak occurred, it was a public health crisis.
+When an outbreak occurred, it caused a public health crisis.

 “Methinks time can scarcely be measured, and ages then appear like years to youth.
 Yet time is still measured out by hours, days, months, and years – all the same as they were before.
 What then if they still appear shorter to me – and to me they are shorter.
 Oh!
 May I have time to repent.”